Hein Phyo Win

-Hein Phyo Win (ဟိန်းဖြိုးဝင်း; born 19 September 1998) is a Burmese professional footballer who plays as a right-back.
+Hein Phyo Win (ဟိန်းဖြိုးဝင်း; born 19 September 1998) is a Burmese professional footballer who plays as a right-back for Myanmar National League side Yangon United.

 Club career

 Early year

 Hein Phyo Win was a product of Shan United Academy.
 In 2017, Shan United F.C. signed professional contract for Shan United Senior team.
 He became a wing-back player.

 Shan United

 In 2018, Shan United chose Hein Phyo Win for 2018 AFC Cup group stage against Ceres-Negros.
 He became a first line-up player when Shan United Senior players decline their great form.

 Ratchaburi F.C.

 In July 2022, Hein Pyo Win signs with Ratchaburi, filling one of three ASEAN foreign players slot for the first half of 2022-23 Thai League 1 alongside Adam Reed and compatriot Myo Min Latt.
 He made his competitive debut on 13 August 2022, in the league game against Muangthong United, playing 90 minutes in a 1–0 victory.
 On 11 September 2022, in a 1–1 draw against Police Tero F.C., he got his first red card after a bad tackle on Marc Landry Babo in the 49th minute.
 He later got another two red cards in the match against Nakhon Ratchasima F.C. and Khon Kaen United.